 The economy in Bolivia is not always stable as it depends on political and social stability as well.
-Therefore, the value of Bolivia currency, the “boliviano” (BOB), increases and decreases with the rises and falls in value of the U.S. Dollar and the Euro.
+Therefore, the value of Bolivia currency, the “boliviano” (BOB), increases and decreases as the U.S. Dollar and the Euro fluctuate in value.

 This means general statistical calculations regarding the economy of Bolivia, such as inflation rates, the real costs of goods and services, economic growth rates, indexes and other economic factors differ depending on the variables different organizations use to research, calculate and publish information about the Bolivian economy.

 For the general population, however, it makes calculating prices a lot easier, even if they don’t really understand the ramifications this has on the true value of their money.
 Read more about the economy in Bolivia here, where you’ll find a brief history, information on projections, and a list of online resources you can use to find more official information on Bolivian money, currency and economic issues.
 For more specific statistics, such as information on the country's population, main exports, trade rules, and natural resources, visit our Bolivian Economic Statistics page.